01248 602649 mail@realcar.co.uk

 1963 Bentley S3 Continental H.J.Mulliner ‘Chinese Eye’ Drophead Coupe

 Following a comprehensive, 1,200 hour body restoration and a superb, top quality re-paint, this is an extremely smart example of a sought after and desirable car.
 Beautifully finished coachwork, complemented by excellent chrome work, lovely refurbished interior, supple leather, and newly re-finished wood.
 New, fully lined hood also fitted, and the car looks wonderful in its tasteful colour scheme.
 The work is documented with invoices and a 15 minute video of stages of the restoration taking place.
 Drives very nicely indeed and all-in-all is as good as you could hope to find!
 In fact, perhaps unusually, the car looks even better ‘in the metal’ than maybe it comes across in the photos.
-Comes with a large history file, which includes, amongst many other things, a 1960s green logbook and the car is offered MoT tested until June 2025.
+Comes with a large history file, which includes, amongst many other things, a 1960s green logbook and the car is offered newly MoT tested.

 Chassis No. BC66XA